 - Place in a cool, dark spot in your house.
 Taste after 5 days.
 If still too crunchy (like a raw cuke), let ferment a few more days.

 - White yeasts and mold may form on the surface that is exposed to air.
 THIS IS NORMAL.
-Remove weight and plastic lid, wipe or spoon out as much of the mold as you can, clean lid and weight with warm soapy water, dry thoroughly and add back to the jar.
+Remove weight and lid, wipe or spoon out as much of the mold as you can, clean lid and weight with warm soapy water, dry thoroughly and add back to the jar.